April 22, 2022

 The OS is based on AOSP so it's very clean

 .
 No bloatware or other unnecessary features which can be exploited by hackers.
-The versions of Android that you have on other phones are likely running skins, other visual and technical additions that
+The versions of Android that you have on other phones are likely running skins, other visual and technical additions that eat excess resources and aren't that well-optimized, draining the battery, slowing down processors, leaving less available memory resources.

 It's developed for security and privacy